CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 SMTPeter proves two ways to send email: through our SMTP API or our REST API.

-The [SMTP API](copernica-docs:SMTPeter/api-documentation/smtp-api "SMTP API Documentation") makes it easy to integrate SMTPeter with any exising application.
+The [SMTP API](copernica-docs:SMTPeter/api-documentation/smtp-api "SMTP API Documentation") makes it easy to integrate SMTPeter with any existing application.
 Simply modify your SMTP configuration to use SMTPeter and you are ready to send.

 The [REST API](copernica-docs:SMTPeter/api-documentation/rest-api "REST API Documentation"),